Compare Hormone Replacement Therapy Programs

 1. Summary (1-Minute Read)

-• Process: A 100% digital patient journey.
-Users complete an online medical assessment; a licensed provider reviews the file and, if appropriate, issues the prescription.
+- Process: A 100% digital patient journey.
+Users complete an online symptom and health history assessment.
+A U.S.-licensed clinician reviews the profile and, if appropriate, prescribes a customized HRT plan.

 Pros: